tibia-oce/bootstrap/README.md

     wsl -d Ubuntu
     ```

+8. If you have previously set up a Github PAT token, then continue... otherwise follow [these instructions](/docs/src/notes/pat.md). **MAKE SURE TO WRITE THIS DOWN SOMEWHERE SAFE.**

-8. You are now ready to continue on with the rest of the [installation guide](#Setting-up-your-control-node).
+9. You are now ready to continue on with the rest of the [installation guide](#Setting-up-your-control-node).

 <br>